vxcall/vxcall.github.io/_posts/2024-06-26-how-game-hackers-load-kernel-drivers.md

 Right off the bat, get or build kdmapper.exe in whatever way.

 Next, build your driver.
 There're 3 things you have to take care.

 - Your DriverEntry's parameters will be NULL
-- Memory region your driver is going to be mapped might be very different than normal drivers
+- Your driver will be located at very different address than normal drivers
 - You have to change the entrypoint of your driver

 ### Your DriverEntry's parameters will be NULL

-Since kdmapper get rid of DriveerObject and RegistryPath, you can't use them in your code.
+Since kdmapper gets rid of DriveerObject and RegistryPath, you can't use them in your code.
 Make sure you consume it with UNREFERENCED_PARAMETER like so.

 ```cpp